IsaiahHarris/Git-Going/README.md

 # Git-Going

-#This is a Git Flow exercise, follow the directions and watch the web page come to life because of your team work!
+#This is a Git Flow exercise.
+No talking!
+Use slack to communicate with each other.
+Follow the directions and watch the web page come to life because of your team work!

 1. Form teams of 3 and assign each person a number 1,2, and 3.